DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

   necessary, but we couldn't access anything other than the target event's Id and our knowledge of this shifting.
 As this situation would be incredibly rare and because being explicit is usually better, the explicit listing of event Ids was chosen.
+- The `get_all_event_ids` stream interface function cannot do what its name suggests due to couplebreak events just being custom made.
+If one found a way to connect the `n_couplebreak_evts` variable with the `n_events` variable in streams, it could be a less fractured way to work with couplebreak.

 # Usage

 ## GUI